Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Diamond Head Crater

 Used for centuries by inhabitants as a lookout post, it was also the site of navigational fires lit to guide canoes traveling along the shoreline.
-A temple (“heiau”) built on the summit was dedicated to the god of wind in hopes that the fires would continue to burn.

 Ride the surf at Waikiki Beach

-You don’t have to be a beachboy to know that Waikiki Beach was the birthplace of surfing.
+You don’t have to be a wave-rider to know that Waikiki Beach was the birthplace of surfing.
 It’s also where the legendary Duke Kahanamoku, the “Father of Surfing”, ruled the waves.
 And it’s an easy walk from downtown Honolulu!

 Surf at Waikiki Beach

-Stick around ‘til day’s end to catch two signature Waikiki Beach sights: an unforgettably vivid sunset, and a brilliant torch-lighting ceremony that greets the coming of night.
+Come back at day’s end to catch two signature Waikiki Beach sights: an unforgettably vivid sunset, and a brilliant torch-lighting ceremony that greets the coming of night.

 Break for lunch in Downtown Honolulu

-After your surfside action, you’ll be ready to stoke up with some tasty edibles.
-Now’s your chance to experience a unique island staple: the “plate lunch”, Hawaii’s version of comfort food.
+Now’s our chance to experience a unique island staple: the “plate lunch”, Hawaii’s version of comfort food.
 Plate lunches are the product of an intriguing mix of culinary tastes brought to Hawaii by generations of pineapple and sugar plantation workers.
 The results: delicious!

 Lunch at Downtown Honolulu, Hawaii